rpnlatex v1.4.2

 Alignment Building: These commands group multiple expressions into "aligned" structures of various types.
 Like the matrix row building operations, these also take a required prefix argument indicating how many items to combine.

-• a Stack N equations together aligned by their infix operator, if any.
+• a (align) Stack N equations together aligned by their infix operator, if any.

-• g Stack N equations together where each equation is centered on its own.
+• g (gather) Stack N equations together where each equation is centered on its own.

-• c Build a list of N cases for a piecewise function definition.
-If the component items are infix expressions joined with a colon (via ,: or ::), they will be split up and placed as the left and right parts of the case structure.
+• c (case) Build a list of N cases for a piecewise function definition.
+If the component items are infix expressions joined with a colon (via ,:), they will be split up and placed as the left and right parts of the case structure.
 For example:

 • C Same as the above, but the brace is on the right instead of the left.